ogaclejapan/SmartTabLayout/README.md

 public void onPageSelected(int position) {

-  //.instantiateItem() from until .destoryItem() is called it will be able to get the View of page.
+  //.instantiateItem() from until .destroyItem() is called it will be able to get the View of page.
   View page = adapter.getPage(position);

 }